xairuddin/solva_project/README.md

     Create the database using pgadmin (or other app tool).
     Configure the data in application.yml.
     Finally,Run the project in the development environment.

-Open your browser and enter following URL : http://localhost:8080/swagger-ui.html
+Open your browser and enter following URL : http://localhost:8080/swagger-ui.html Before checking other controllers make a request to exchange controller.
+(In our case  USD/KZT and USD/RUB)